Search

 Exposure Therapy

-A key technique within CBT, exposure therapy involves gradually facing the feared object or situation in a safe, supportive environment.
-This process builds tolerance and reduces the fear response through habituation and inhibitory learning[2].
+A core component of CBT, exposure therapy involves gradually facing the feared object or situation in a safe and supported way.
+Over time, this reduces the fear response through habituation and inhibitory learning processes [2].

 Psychoeducation